-When determining risk management and security policies for your organization, establishing internal controls is a crucial part of the process.
-Internal control procedures help protect your organization from risks related to finances, strategy, and overall reputation.
-Controls serve as a kind of check-up to ensure your business is running with effective and efficient operations.
+When determining your organization’s risk management and security policies, establishing internal controls is a crucial part of the process.
+Internal control procedures help protect your organization from finances, strategy, and overall reputation risks.
+Controls serve as a check-up to ensure your business runs effectively and efficiently.

 Internal controls relating to finance help your organization maintain regulatory compliance required by industry standards.
-The U.S. government’s Sarbanes-Oxley Act of 2002 (SOX) requires proof that companies are accurately reporting their financials to protect investors.
+The U.S. government’s Sarbanes-Oxley Act of 2002 (SOX) requires proof that companies accurately report their financials to protect investors.

 Creating a set of controls for business financing and cash handling will help uphold business continuity and safeguard your finances.

 Cash controls refer to all cash management policies and procedures within your organization.
-By establishing procedures that maintain control over cash receipts and cash disbursements, your organization will be able to mitigate many of the financial risks associated with running a business, including inaccurate payments, theft, and fraud.
+By establishing procedures that maintain control over cash receipts and cash disbursements, your organization can mitigate many financial risks associated with running a business, including inaccurate payments, theft, and fraud.

 Internal cash control systems can include your organization’s governance, all company policies, and segregation of duties within your company.
 Other controls necessary for financial security include requiring authorized approvals for purchases, requiring signature authority, and reconciling all payments and bank account activity.

 When your company receives incoming cash from a business transaction, it’s considered a cash receipt.
-Any asset sales of investment or property or equipment also fall under the cash receipt category.
+Any asset sales of investment, property, or equipment also fall under the cash receipt category.

 To control cash transactions, organizations should adopt some of the following practices: Require background checks for employees, establish segregation of duties, safeguard all cash and assets in secure locations, and use a lockbox to accept cash payments from customers.

 Disbursements, or payments, should also have a standardized management procedure.
-Segregation of duties helps internal cash controls for disbursements, both between the employees handling cash receipts and those making payments or disbursements.
+Segregation of duties helps internal cash controls for disbursements between the employees handling cash receipts and those making payments or disbursements.
 Organizations should follow policies around spending and approval limits and authorized approvers.

-Another way to safeguard company disbursements is by requiring multiple approvals for significant transactions from the CEO and board of directors.
+Another way to safeguard company disbursements is by requiring multiple approvals from the CEO and board of directors for significant transactions.
 Aim to use sequential payment numbers to help prevent missing transactions and run a bank reconciliation regularly.

 Other internal controls for managing cash disbursements include the following: